 Credit cards are widely accepted in major cities, especially in restaurants, shops and supermarkets.
 However, smaller towns, taxis or other small businesses may only take cash.
 Moreover, MasterCard and Visa flags are more widely accepted than American Express or Diners/Discover.
 In addition, certain currency exchange companies sell pre-paid local currency cards that can be used in Brazil.
 Either way, it is advisable to ask first if the establishment will accept your specific card.

 Electricity & Voltage

-The electricity supply commonly used in Brazil is the 110-volt 60Hz system.
+The electricity supply commonly used in Brazil is the 127-volt 60Hz system.
 However, most airports and some cities use 220-volt wiring.
-As such, one is advised to check your electronic equipment and outlet beforehand.
-Moreover, Brazil uses power plugs and outles of Type N (http://www.worldstandards.eu/electricity/plugs-and-sockets/n/), which consists of two round live pins with a round grounding pin in the middle and slightly above the centerline.
+As such, one is advised to check your electronic equipment and the available power outlet beforehand.
+Moreover, Brazil uses power plugs and outlets of Type N, which consists of three round pins; two parallel (live) and a third one (ground) in the middle and slightly above the centerline.
 However, since this standardization happened quite recently (2010), it is possible to be faced with different outlets in older establishments.
 These may include Types A&B and Type C.